-Paul Delparte was born and raised in Sudbury, Ont., graduating from Laurentian University in 1979 with a Bachelor of Communications specialization in Sport Administration.
+Paul Delparte was born and raised in Sudbury, Ont., graduating from Laurentian University in 1979 with a Bachelor of Commerce specialization in Sport Administration.
 He joined the Canadian Amateur Hockey Association in the fall of 1979 as an administrative assistant and progressed to his present position as chief financial officer.
 The Delparte family moved to Calgary in 1998 in conjunction with the merger of the CAHA and Hockey Canada and the subsequent relocation of finance and administration.

 Paul was the recipient of the 2002 Hal Lewis Award, which recognized his life long commitment, leadership, and contributions to Hockey Canada, his community, family and friends.

 Bill has received numerous accolades for his success.
 He was inducted into the Junior Achievement of Northern Alberta & Northwest Territories Business Hall of Fame in 1993, and was awarded the Henry Singer Award for excellence in retailing in Canada in 1994.
 In 2002, The Brick was named one of Canada's 50 Best Managed Companies and Bill was named Businessman of the Year by the Consumers' Choice Institute in 2003.
-In 2004, he was named Retailer of the Year by the Canadian Home Furnishings Alliance (then the Ontario Furniture Manufacturers Association).
+In 2004, he was named Retailer of the Year by the Canadian Home Furnishings Alliance Also in 2004, Bill was awarded an honorary Doctor of Law degree by the University of Alberta.

-In 2007, Bill was named an Officer of the Order of Canada, one of this country's highest honours, and was awarded an honorary Doctor of Law degree by the University of Alberta.
+In 2007, Bill was named an Officer of the Order of Canada, one of this country's highest honours, In 2012 on behalf of Queen Elizabeth II, Dr. Comrie was presented with the Diamond Jubilee Medal in recognition of his contributions to our nation.

 Bill is also deeply involved in charity work.
 In 1997, he chaired the capital campaign for the Stollery Children’s Hospital Foundation to build a state-of-the-art facility in Edmonton.
 The foundation committed itself to raise $6 million, but Bill and his campaign cabinet raised more than $14 million to ensure that the very best health-care resources were available for countless children in Alberta and Western Canada.
 He accepted another invitation in 2003 to chair the capital campaign for the Mazankowski Alberta Heart Institute, Canada’s leading heart center, located in Edmonton.
 Faced with the goal of $17 million, Bill and his campaign team raised an amazing $45 million, a number which continues to grow.

 An avid sports fan, Bill was a member of the board of directors for the Edmonton Eskimos Football Club of the CFL for six years.
 He also owned the San Diego Gulls of the International Hockey League from 1993 to 1995.
 But his greatest sports challenge took place in 1992 when he became owner of the B.C.
 Lions Football Club.
-Bill took over the struggling franchise and two years later watched as the team won the Grey Cup in front of a sell-out crowd of 59,000 fans at BC Place.
+Bill took over the bankrupt franchise and two years later watched as the team won the Grey Cup in front of a sell-out crowd of 59,000 fans at BC Place.
 In 2010, Bill was inducted into the British Columbia Sports Hall of Fame.